 The Ontario Science Centre is full of interactive learning opportunities, from kinetic sculptures crafted by artist George Rhoads to simulated ecosystems from around the world to the Pipe Dreams art installation by Bruce Shapiro.
 Young children will love getting their energy out at the Cohon Family Nature escape.
 At the same time, older kids will be fascinated by the human anatomy gallery and the collection of science-themed arcade games, not to mention the Space Hall and planetarium.

-Where to eat nearby: Have a side of delicious coffee shop fare at the MakerBean Cafe at the Ontario Science Centre.
+Where to eat nearby: Find plant-based treats for the whole family at Fennel Eatery, just a short walk from the Royal Ontario Museum, including a pay-by-weight salad bar and comfort food dishes that help you eat your vegetables.
+Or have a side of delicious coffee shop fare at the MakerBean Cafe at the Ontario Science Centre.
 They pair dishes like pastries, soups and salads with 3D printer workshops and souvenirs built with lasers and other tech.

-Celebrate Canada's signature sport at The Hockey Hall of Fame
+Discovery hockey’s history at the Hockey Hall of Fame

 Kids of all ages will enjoy the Hockey Hall of Fame, where Canada’s athletic chops are celebrated to full effect.
 Since 1992, the Hockey Hall of Fame has been housed in an impressive building on Yonge Street, just a short walk from the Scotiabank Arena, where the Toronto Maple Leafs play each season.